IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-userid.rst

 Apply for a user ID on AiMOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* If you already have an ID on AiMOS and want to be added to another project, you need to request the Project Sponsor/Project Investigator to send an email to Lorraine Herger at herger@us.ibm.com.
-The email should contain your current ID and the project ID that you want to be added.
-The email can be used for the list of user ids and the list for projects.
+* If you are a first time user, you need to fill out the following forms, sign and send them to herger@us.ibm.com.
+Also, provide the following:

+  * If you are joining an existing project, please provide the 4 letter ID of the project, and the approval of the project leader/ PI.
+CC'ing the PI on the email is sufficient.
+  * If you are requesting a new project, then provide the following information in your email, along with your two completed forms:

+      - Project Title:
+      - Short Project Description:

+* If you already have an AiMOS ID, and are requesting access to an existing project, only provide the following:

+  * 4 letter ID of the project you wish to join.
+  * Approval of the project lead / PI to join the project.
+CC'ing the PI on the email is sufficient.
 For example:

 ::

   To: herger@us.ibm.com
-  cc: <your email id>
+  cc: <PI email id>
   Subject: Add existing users to another project

   USER ID: BMHRxxxx, SROMxxxx
   PROJECT ID: CADS, ADCS

-* If you are a first time user, you need to fill out the following forms, sign and send them to herger@us.ibm.com.

 CCI User Information
 ++++++++++++++++++++